-Our BSc Biomedical Science (including foundation year) will be suitable for you if your academic qualifications do not yet meet our entry requirements for the three-year version of this course and you want a programme that improves your skills to support your academic performance.
+Our BSc Biomedical Science (including Foundation Year) could be suitable for you if your academic qualifications do not yet meet our entry requirements for a three-year version of our life sciences courses and you want a programme that improves your skills to support your academic performance.

-This four-year course includes a foundation year (known as Year Zero) which is delivered by our Essex Pathways Department, followed by a further three years of study in our School of Life Sciences.
-During your Year Zero, you study three academic subjects relevant to your chosen course as well as a compulsory academic skills module, with additional English language for non-English speakers.
-After successful completion of Year Zero, you progress to complete your course with our School of Life Sciences.
+Open to UK and EU applicants, this four-year course includes a Foundation Year (known as Year Zero) which is delivered by our Essex Pathways Department, followed by a further three years of study in our School of Life Sciences.

-With our School of Life Sciences you will explore the causes and diagnosis of diseases and the effectiveness of the medicines that cure them.
+From Year One of BSc Biomedical Science you will explore the causes and diagnosis of diseases and the effectiveness of the medicines that cure them.
 You apply the concepts of biochemistry and cell biology to the study of health and disease in the human body.
 Our multidisciplinary approach means you learn skills that are at the forefront of advanced in medical research.
 You will learn modern lab techniques, take part in specialist field-trips, and play your own part in adding to the ever-growing knowledge within biomedical science.

 We are the top university in the country for providing NHS placements as part of our applied biomedical science course.
 You will gain fast-track career progression within the NHS by studying with us.
 At Essex, our research focuses on genetic diseases, infection and immunity, and age-associated conditions such as cancer.